 Key decisions involve balancing latency, accuracy, risk, and cost.
 Consider:

-- •Latency vs accuracy: real-time operational actions may require lightweight models and edge compute, while complex planning benefits from richer models and batch processing in the cloud.
+- Latency vs accuracy: real-time actions may require lightweight edge models, while complex planning benefits from richer cloud-based models.

-- •Centralized control vs decentralized autonomy: centralized orchestration simplifies policy enforcement but can become a bottleneck; decentralized agents can act faster but require rigorous conflict resolution and auditing.
+- Centralized control vs decentralized autonomy: centralized orchestration simplifies policy enforcement but can bottleneck; decentralized agents can act faster but require rigorous conflict resolution and auditing.

-- •Data freshness vs model complexity: stale data reduces performance accuracy; streaming data pipelines increase throughput but raise engineering overhead for consistency.
+- Data freshness vs model complexity: stale data reduces accuracy; streaming pipelines increase throughput but raise engineering overhead for consistency.

-- •Vendor lock-in vs open standards: using open standards promotes portability and longevity, but may require more custom integration work upfront.
+- Vendor lock-in vs open standards: open standards promote portability but may require more upfront integration work.

 Failure modes and risk exposure

-Proactive risk identification reduces the chance of costly outages.
+Proactive risk identification reduces the chance of outages.
 Common failure modes include:

 Practical Implementation Considerations